kev0960/ModooCode/md/inst/rdpkru.md

 ### Description

 Reads the value of PKRU into EAX and clears EDX.
-ECX must be 0 when RDPKRU is executed; otherwise, a general-protection exception (#GP) occurs.
+ECX must be 0 when `RDPKRU` is executed; otherwise, a general-protection exception (#GP) occurs.

 RDPKRU can be executed only if CR4.PKE= 1; otherwise, an invalid-opcode exception (#UD) occurs.
-Software can discover the value of CR4.PKE by examining CPUID.(EAX=07H,ECX=0H):ECX.OSPKE [bit 4].
+Software can discover the value of CR4.PKE by examining `CPUID`.(EAX=07H,ECX=0H):ECX.OSPKE [bit 4].

 On processors that support the Intel64 Architecture, the high-order 32-bits of RCX are ignored and the high-order 32-bits of RDX and RAX are cleared.